wowfrank/wowfrank.github.io/_posts/2019-08-19-prevent-xss-and-csrf-attacks.markdown

 ---
 layout: post
-title: 惠创新能源车型汇总
+title: Prevent XSS and CSRF attacks on your website
-date: 2018-08-19 121:02:20 +0300
+date: 2019-08-19 121:02:20 +0300
-description: 这个帖子的目的主要是记录汇创新能源车型汇总. # Add post description (optional)
+description: what are xss and csrf attacks and how can we prevent them? # Add post description (optional)
 img: tesla-model-3-review-01.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [Pure Electric Car,New Enegy,新能源]